AISM FAITH TOKEN (AISM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AISM FAITH TOKEN Historical Price

-According to the latest data gathered on AISM FAITH TOKEN live price page, the current price of AISM FAITH TOKEN is 0.0021123USD.
-The circulating supply of AISM FAITH TOKEN(AISM) is 999.95M AISM , giving it a market capitalization of $2.11M.
+According to the latest data gathered on AISM FAITH TOKEN live price page, the current price of AISM FAITH TOKEN is 0.00208426USD.
+The circulating supply of AISM FAITH TOKEN(AISM) is 999.95M AISM , giving it a market capitalization of $2.09M.

 - 30 Days0.00%$ --$ 0.002532$ 0.001175